Xa3rO1986/mikkeller-rc/replit.md

 ## Overview

-This is a production-ready website for the Mikkeller Running Club, a running community that combines weekly runs with social gatherings at partner bars.
+This is a production-ready website for the Mikkeller Running Club Saint Petersburg, a running community that combines weekly runs with social gatherings at partner bars.
 The application features event management with location catalog, photo galleries, an e-commerce shop for merchandise, and a comprehensive admin panel with editable page content.
 The design follows a strict minimalist monochrome aesthetic inspired by athletic sportswear brands, using only black and white with careful attention to typography and spacing.

+**Location**: Saint Petersburg (Санкт-Петербург), Russia.
+All SEO metadata and keywords are optimized for Saint Petersburg market.

 ## User Preferences